-- Select Manual Install and install the file you downloaded in the previous step.
+- In App Central, select Manual Install and install the package file you downloaded in the previous step.

 - The MinimServer icon will appear on your NAS desktop.
 Click this icon.

 - Accept the MinimServer license and click Confirm.
-The MinimServer status web page will be displayed.
+The MinimServer configuration web page will be displayed.

 - If this a new installation of MinimServer, you need to enter a content directory.
 This is the folder on your NAS where your music files are stored.
 Follow the instructions on this page to use File Explorer to obtain the correct path and copy and paste it into the "Content directory" field on the status page.
 After you have pasted the content directory path, click the Update button.

 - MinimServer will now scan all the music files under the content directory.
 Depending on how many music files you have, this might take some time.
 When this scan starts, the media server status on the MinimServer status page will change from Stopped to Starting.
 You can refresh the status page in your browser to see how the scan is progressing.
 When the scan is complete, the status will change to Running if the scan completed successfully or Error if a problem occurred.

 - If the MinimServer status page is showing the media server status as Running, you should be able to see your MinimServer library in a UPnP AV control point.